Programs and Partners

-How many countries does Women At Risk, International (WAR, Int’l) work in?
+In how many countries does Women At Risk, International (WAR, Int’l) work?

-WAR, Int’l works with partners in over 40 different countries, some of which are “creative access” countries.
-We partner with organizations and individuals in Uganda, Sudan, India, Thailand, Nepal, Pakistan, Kosovo, the Dominican Republic, the United States, and many other countries.
+WAR, Int’l has had projects and partnerships in over 50 different countries, some of which require “creative access.”
+We currently partner with organizations and individuals in the United States and Canada, Central and South America, Africa, Asia, and Europe.
 Because we place a high value on cultural sensitivity and relevance, our programs and partnerships vary according to the unique culture and circumstances of each individual country or region.

 Is trafficking the only risk factor that WAR, Int’l works with?
 How do you define an at-risk woman?

 WAR, Int’l seeks to help women in a variety of risk areas.
 These include exploitation, slavery, abuse, substance abuse, loss, disease, natural disaster, war, and others.
-A woman who is either living through one of these risk issues or experiencing circumstances that leave her highly vulnerable to them is defined as being “at risk.”
-However, risk never stands alone; it interacts with every aspect of a woman’s emotional, physical, and spiritual well-being.
-Therefore, our partners do not just address risk issues, but rather seek a holistic approach to meeting each person’s needs.
+An at-risk person is one who is either living through one or more of these issues or experiencing circumstances that leave her highly vulnerable to them.
+Because risk factors affect emotional, physical, financial, and spiritual well-being, our partners go beyond simply addressing the issues, implementing a holistic approach to meeting each person’s needs.

 Does WAR, Int’l help only women and girls?
 Do any of WAR, Intl’s partners work with at-risk men or boys?

 Does WAR, Int’l partner only with safehouses?
-What other kinds of organizations does WAR, Int’l support?
+What other kinds of organizations do you support?

-In addition to safehouses, WAR, Int’l works with several other types of programs.
-Some of these may be closely associated with safehouses: for example, vocational training programs often operate from within safehouses or work hand-in-hand with them.
-Micro-enterprise programs, which provide income and livelihoods for rescued and at-risk women, may also work in conjunction with safehouses.
-We also partner with several educational programs and orphanages, as well as programs focusing on outreach, medical/health services, or emergency intervention.
+In addition to safehouses, WAR, Int’l works with several other types of programs, some of which may be closely associated with safehouses.
+For example, vocational training and microenterprise programs often operate from within safehouses or work hand-in-hand with them.
+We also partner with educational programs and orphanages, as well as programs focusing on outreach, medical/health services, or emergency intervention.
 Note that categories overlap, and most of our partners offer services in several of these areas.